pyarisinghk/pyarisinghk.github.io/_posts/2020-5-26-Harnessing-Logs-In-Android-Studio.md

 Does something like this happen to you?

 All these days, whenever I hear “mutable” variable, the feel I get is that it cannot be changed because it will be “muted”.
 Then, I look at the code and wonder, how it gets changed.
 It is then that I have to tell myself again that, ok, mutable variables are variables whose value can be changed.
 Was never happy about this counter intuitive thing.
-Today when I was going through a video by [Lyla Fujiwara](https://medium.com/@lylalyla) on LiveData on Android, I heard her say that the a MutableLiveData is mutatable Live data.
+Today when I was going through a video by [Lyla Fujiwara](https://medium.com/@lylalyla) on LiveData on Android, I heard her say that the a MutableLiveData is **__mutatable__** Live data.
 Wow!
 She really is a good computer science teacher.
-The way she emphasised on that mutatable ensures that now on, there is no more confusion related to mutable variables.
+The way she emphasised on that **__mutatable__** ensures that now on, there is no more confusion related to mutable variables aka mutatable variables.

 A mutable (otherwise called mutatable) variable obviously can be changed as the name clearly suggests.